Sector: Health Care

 $71,269

-Ernst & Young LLP has served as BBNX's auditor since 2023 (approximately three years), well below the 25-year tenure threshold that would raise independence concerns; non-audit fees (tax services of $71,269) represent about 10.5% of audit fees of $677,399, comfortably below the 50% threshold; EY is a Big 4 firm appropriate for this company's size and complexity; no material restatements are disclosed, so all policy screens are clear and a FOR vote is warranted.
+Ernst & Young LLP has audited Beta Bionics since 2023 — only about three years — well below the 25-year tenure threshold that would raise independence concerns.
+Non-audit fees (tax services of $71,269) represent roughly 10.5% of audit fees ($677,399), comfortably below the 50% limit.
+EY is a Big 4 firm appropriate for a company of this size and complexity, and there are no disclosed restatements or other red flags.